weaveworks-guides/weave-net-legacy/rails-ubuntu-simple/README.md

 ##Launching Rails

-Run the first server container for our webapp:
+Run the server container for the webapp:

 ~~~bash
 $ docker run --name webapp-1 -p 3000:3000 -d webapp
 ~~~

-Check weave status, where you can see that there have been 2 containers discovered, as shown by 2 entries logged in `WeaveDNS`:
+Check `weave status`, where you can see that there have been 2 containers discovered, as shown by 2 entries logged in `WeaveDNS`:

 ~~~bash
 Version: 1.1.1